 Understanding different types of mutual funds

 There are many different types mutual funds, each offering different diversification strategies or a focus on different economic sectors.
-A mutual fund that targets stocks in a particular sector, such as technology or energy is called a sector fund.
+A mutual fund that targets stocks in a particular sector, such as technology or energy, is called a sector fund.
 A mutual fund that invests mostly in bonds is called an income fund.
 The purpose of such a fund is to provide steady income to investors through bond yields (click here to learn more about bonds).
-Then there are funds that offer a mixed investment in both stocks and bonds, called balanced funds.
+Funds that offer a mixed investment in both stocks and bonds are called balanced funds.
 Such funds typically offer lower returns but a higher margin of security.

 Potential pitfalls of mutual funds